croissant-powered/hardware-hacking/2-information-gathering.md

     revision, and manufacturing date.
   - **Silkscreen printing**, which may provide the manufacturer name, model number,revision, and manufacturing date.
-  - **Part numbers** normally printed on all integrated circuits unless they have been scraped off by the manufacturer.
+  - **Part numbers**, which are normally printed on all integrated circuits unless they have been scraped off by the manufacturer.
   - **Common pinouts**, often your board will have undocumented header pins or groups of contacts that are not wired to anything, but you can infer the purpose if it corresponds to a common pinout (e.g. an isolated